 Development of an vitro / in vivo correlation method to assess the efficiency of oral drug release from medicated feeds in swine

-Project 19-004 - Jerome del Castillo, University of Montreal
+Project 19-004 - Lead Researcher: Dr. Jerome del Castillo, University of Montreal

 Print